 This Charter makes appropriate arrangements to secure the objectivity and independence of internal audit as required under the standards.
-In addition, the shared service model of provision across FTF Audit and Management Services provides further organisational independence.

-The Shared Services Agreement sets out the operational independence of FTF as internal auditors to NHS Forth Valley.
+The Shared Services Agreement between FTF and NHS Tayside sets out the operational independence of FTF as internal auditors.
 In particular it states 'FTF may be called upon to provide advice on controls and related matters, subject to the need to maintain objectivity and to consider resource constraints.
 Normally FTF will have no executive role nor will it have any responsibility for the development, implementation or operation of systems.
 Any internal audit input to systems development work will be undertaken as specific assignments.
 In order to preserve independence and objectivity, any such involvement in systems development activities will be restricted to the provision of advice and ensuring key areas in respect of control are addressed.'